 It is essential to close entries in QuickBooks at the end of the Fiscal year for proper management of the accounts and prepare for the new year.
 You need to transfer Income & expense accounts to retained earnings account.
 In QuickBooks, there is no fixed closing done at the end of the month and the year.
-However, to maintain the accounting books properly, it is essential to do a proper closing at the end of the financial year.
+However, to maintain the accounting books properly, it is essential to do a proper QuickBooks closing entry at the end of the financial year.
 Moreover, in QuickBooks, the data stays forever and will not be deleted until you Condense it.

 If the books are not closed properly, then it gives an option to various users to go and amend it.
 Thus, it is essential to close entries in QuickBooks.
 In this blog, we will shed light on the different important aspects of QuickBooks year-end closing.